-Continuing Compliance Requirements for 10.760: Perthe Compliance Supplement, USDA states during the project, the entity must report any loan balances, in addition to project expenditures, in accordance with 2 CFR 200.502(b).
+Continuing Compliance Requirements for 10.760: Per the Compliance Supplement, USDA states during the project, the entity must report any loan balances, in addition to project expenditures, in accordance with 2 CFR §200.502(b).
 After the project is completed, the entity does not report any outstanding loan balances as the loans are no longer considered to have continuing compliance requirements.

-Continuing Compliance Requirements for 10.766 (REVISED RULE): The USDA has stated in the revised 2019 Compliance Supplement (August 2019) that for Community Facility (CF) direct loans, the Agency requires a promissory note or bond and security that will adequately protect the interest of the Agency during the repayment period of the loan.
+Continuing Compliance Requirements for 10.766 (REVISED RULE): The USDA has stated in the 2020 Compliance Supplement (August 2020) that for Community Facility (CF) direct loans, the Agency requires a promissory note or bond and security that will adequately protect the interest of the Agency during the repayment period of the loan.
 In the case of a CF guaranteed loan, the borrower executes a promissory note or bond with the lender and the lender is responsible for obtaining adequate security to protect the interest of the lender, any holder, and the Government.
 Loan terms cannot exceed 40 years, the useful life of the facility or state statute, whichever is less.
 The borrower is required to repay the principal and interest according to the term of the note or bond.
-The full outstanding balance on the note or bond should be considered Federal awards expended, included in determining Type A programs, and reported as loans on the Schedule of Expenditures of Federal Awards in accordance with 2 CFR part 200, subpart F.
+The full outstanding balance on the note or bond should be considered Federal awards expended, included in determining Type A programs, and reported as loans on the Schedule of Expenditures of Federal Awards in accordance with 2 CFR part 200, subpart F. Note: During 2019 it was determined that CF loans have continuing compliance requirements.
+Prior to this year, the compliance supplements included language that CF loans did not have continuing compliance requirements.
+USDA plans to inform all borrowers of this change in writing.
+Since borrowers have not yet been notified of this change, USDA will not expect borrowers' audits to comply with the continuing compliance requirements until fiscal years beginning after June 30, 2020.